emojitracker/emojitrack-gostreamer/README.md

 Caveats
 -------

-This was oriiginally my first major Go project, so there may potentially still be some silly stuff left in the code here.
+This was originally my first major Go project, so there may potentially still be some silly stuff left in the code here.
 Please feel encouraged to send pull requests or line comments even for idiomatic syntax issues when accompanied with an explanation that will help me learn!